CS2103AUG2016-F12-B2/addressbook-level4/docs/DeveloperGuide.md

 > 2a1.
 TodoApp shows a message to indicate that the list is empty Use case ends

-#### Use case: Mark a task as complete

-**MSS**

-1. User requests to list tasks
-2. TodoApp shows a list of tasks
-3. User marks a specific task in the list as complete
-4. TodoApp marks the task as complete
-Use case ends

-**Extensions**

-2a.
-List is empty

-> Use case ends

-3a.
-The given index is invalid

-> 3a1.
-TodoApp shows an error message
-Use case resumes at step 2

 #### Use case: Set deadline to a task